Tonyhwl/Yahtzee-Simulation/README.md

   - Imported multiprocessing for faster runtime
   - Implemented proper Bellman backup for full dynamic programming instead of Monte Carlo approximation

-- **15/08/2025** – Implemented a random baseline strategy for benchmarking
+- **15/08/2025** – Implemented a greedy baseline strategy for benchmarking